BlockToolBox/ToolsToken/README.md

 Arg [4] : totalSupply (uint256): INPUT NUMBER HERE FOR YOUR TOTAL SUPPLY in uint256 // example 10000000000000000000

-Arg [5] : _buyProtocolFee (uint256): INPUT NUMBER HERE FOR YOUR BUY SELL FEE // example 1,2,3
+Arg [5] : _buyProtocolFee (uint256): INPUT NUMBER HERE FOR YOUR BUY FEE // example 1,2,3

 Arg [6] : _sellProtocolFee (uint256): INPUT NUMBER HERE FOR YOUR SELL FEE // example 1,2,3